JoelLogan/joellogan.github.io/index.md

    (Copy and paste this command into your terminal)

-Those are the packages that Linux users will need to download for the render engine.
+Those are the packages that Linux users will need to download to use the render engine.

 ### Windows: